Is your program like unschooling?

 What does a typical day look like?

-Although students are free to do whatever they want all day long (within the boundaries of safety and respect), the school has two very important structures that make up the heart of the school: 1) The student-led justice system where rule infractions and disagreements are handled daily and, 2) the weekly school meeting where the school rules, processes, and budget are decided democratically by students and staff.
+Although students are free to do whatever they want all day long (within the boundaries of safety and respect), the community has two very important structures that make up the heart of the it: 1) The student-led justice system where rule infractions and disagreements are handled daily and, 2) the weekly community meeting where the rules, processes, and budget are decided democratically by students and staff.

 How will my child learn the basics (reading, writing, and math)?